written by Özge Özedemir & illustrated by Ezgi Platin

 Composting can be quite a fun activity for toddlers who love to play with mud and clay.
 In this story we meet a little worm named Soso who is living in a compost bin.
 Soso tells readers how to compost, explaining what kind of food and items decompose.
-Children will also meet the concept of recycling and ecology while they are learning to compost.
-Continue reading
+Children will also learn the concepts of recycling and ecology while they are learning to compost.

 written by Melek Özlem Sezer & illustrated by Deniz Üçbaşaran